Axway/agents-mulesoft/README_discovery.md

 # Authenticate with Mulesoft

 There are two ways to authenticate with mulesoft.
-The first way is to provide your username and password to your Anypoint account in the `mulesoft_traceability_agent.yml` file within the `auth` section.
+The first way is to provide your username and password to your Anypoint account in the `mulesoft_traceability_agent.yml` file within the `mulesoft.auth` section.
-The second option is to provide the Client ID & Client Secret of the environment, or business group within the same config file within the `auth` section.
+The second option is to provide the Client ID & Client Secret of the environment, or business group within the same config file within the `mulesoft.auth` section.

 ```yaml
 auth: